 - Dissolve yeast in hot water and let it sit for 5-10 minutes.
 In your mixer, combine the flour, salt, and sugar and slowly pour in the yeast mixture while the dough hook spins on low speed.
 Carefully pour in the olive oil until a good consistency is achieved.
 Cover and allow to rise for one hour.

 - Divide dough into three equally sized balls on a silicone baking mat.
-Shape into smooth rounds and cover with a clean towel in a warm place for an addition 30 minutes.
+Shape into smooth rounds and cover with a clean towel in a warm place for an additional 30 minutes.

 - Make two slices on the top of the balls to make a shallow X with a paring knife.
 Brush the entire top and sides of each round with beaten egg white.